Patu90/Real-or-Fake-News-Detection-Project/README.md

-# Real_or_Fake_News_Detection
+# Fake News Detection using Machine Learning

-"This project focuses on detecting whether a given news article is True (Real) or Fake using Machine Learning and Natural Language Processing (NLP) techniques.
+"This project is a Streamlit-based web application that classifies news articles as Real or Fake using a pre-trained Machine Learning model and TF-IDF vectorization.
-With the rise of misinformation on digital platforms, this system helps in identifying unreliable news content automatically."
+The model is loaded from pickle files and used only for prediction."

+Technologies Used :

+1.Streamlit

+2.Pickle

+3.Scikit-learn

+4.TF-IDF Vectorizer